Azure/kubeflow-labs/2-kubernetes/README.md

 ## Provisioning a Kubernetes cluster on Azure

 We are going to use AKS to create a GPU-enabled Kubernetes cluster.
-You could also use ACS or acs-engine if you prefer.
+You could also use [acs-engine](https://github.com/Azure/acs-engine) if you prefer, this guide will assume you are using aks.

 ### A Note on GPUs with Kubernetes

 As of this writing, GPUs are available for AKS in the `eastus` and `westeurope` regions.
-Notet that currently, deploying a GPU cluster takes longer than a CPU cluster (about 10-15 minutes more).
+If you wants more options you may want to use acs-engine for more flexibility.

 Only module 3 has an exercise which is specific for GPU VMs, all other modules can be followed on either CPU or GPU clusters, so if you are on a budget, feel free to create a CPU cluster instead.